Employer Pull Notice EPN Program General Information

 - Driver License Suspensions or Revocations

 - Any other actions taken against the driving privilege

-A driver licensed in another state will be assigned an "X" number for tracking purposes.
-Citations issued in California will be added to the "X" record and monitored.
+A driver licensed in another state that does not have a prior California record, will be assigned an index number ("X" number) for tracking purposes.
 If another state reports an action/activity to California on out–of–state licensed drivers or California licensed drivers, it will be stored on the driver record and reported to employers.Back to Top of Page

 Department of Motor Vehicles (DMV)